 A second option divorcing spouses may want to consider when it comes to funding their children’s college expenses is to set aside funds in a trust or escrow account.
 This is somewhat similar to the agreement approach noted above, but can provide greater protection against one spouse breaking the agreement in the future.
 If the funds needed to pay for your children’s college are available now (in other words, there is no more saving that needs to be done), this may be an option worth considering in your divorce.

-Schedule a Consultation with North County Divorce Attorney Richard M. Renkin
+Schedule a Case Evaluation with North County Divorce Attorney Richard M. Renkin